moscajs/aedes-protocol-decoder/README.md

 Protocol decoder for Aedes MQTT Broker

-The purpose of this module is to be used inside [aedes](https://github.com/moscajs/aedes) `decodeProtocol` hook, which is called when aedes instance receives a first valid buffer from client ( before CONNECT packet).
+The purpose of this module is to be used inside [aedes-server-factory](https://github.com/moscajs/aedes-server-factory) `bindConnection` function, which is called when the server receives a connection from client (before CONNECT packet).
 The client object state is in default and its connected state is false.
-The function extract socket details and if aedes `trustProxy` option is set to true, it will first parse http headers (x-real-ip | x-forwarded-for) and proxy protocol (v1 and v2) to retrieve information in client.connDetails.
+The function extract socket details and if `aedes-server-factory` `trustProxy` option is set to true, it will first parse http headers (x-real-ip | x-forwarded-for) and/or proxy protocol (v1 and v2), then passing the informations to `aedes` that will assign them to `client.connDetails`.

-The function `protocolDecoder` returns [ConnectionDetails](./types/index.d.ts), if the object contains data property, it will be parsed as an mqtt-packet.
+The function `protocolDecoder` and `extractSocketDetails` returns [ConnectionDetails](./types/index.d.ts), if the object contains `data` property, it will be parsed as an [mqtt-packet](https://github.com/mqttjs/mqtt-packet).

 ## Install